When was the last time you

 will end up with too much fat on his body.

-Most cats - especially those
+However, most cats - especially those

 that were never overweight - can maintain a nice weight on free-fed

-canned food but portion control is
+canned food but portion control may be needed for some cats that

 cats that have lost weight with portion control can then switch over to